Established in 2006 to support the judiciary in discharging its responsibilities under the Constitutional Reform Act 2005.

 It also supports the Tribunals Judiciary in a number of respects.

 The JO brings to its work a range of skills and experience – the team includes professional trainers, legal advisers, HR and communication experts, policy makers and administrators.
-The Office is organised into six groups:
+The Office is organised into five groups: